GregCM/whrwthal/README.md

 - https://tkdocs.com/tutorial/install.html
 - https://www.activestate.com/products/tcl/downloads/

-If you do decide to download embedded Python, place it in your folder of choice and make sure to run **whrwhtal** in that same folder (ie if on your thumb drive, Python, pip, and Tkinter will all be embedded there; consider this will total about 50MB)

 Once you have PIP, install dependencies from *installdir* with ``pip install -r requirements.txt --user`` (internet required).

+    # A Sidenote: Embedding Python
+    If you do decide to download embedded Python, place it in your folder of choice and make sure to run **whrwhtal** in that same folder (ie if on your thumb drive, Python, pip, and Tkinter will all be embedded there; consider this will total about 50MB).
+Some reasons you may want to do this:
+    - You don't own a computer, but have access to computers at public or other workspaces (one would embedd python with the app on thumb drive to plug-n-play)
+    - You want to give an exact [no-nonsense] copy to someone(s) who doesn't own a computer, but has access to computers
+    - You want to demonstrate **whrwthal** to friends, team, or congregation (or other on-the-go scenarios)
+    - You're afraid of commitment, and embedding python will make deleting it altogether much easier

 # First-Use
 On any OS, execute ``cd *installdir*`` in your terminal / command prompt.
 Now, you can run ``main.py`` [Windows], or ``./main.py`` [Linux/MacOS].